 Results of operations for foreign subsidiaries and foreign equity investees are translated into United States dollars using the average exchange rates during the year.
 The assets and liabilities of those subsidiaries and investees are translated into United States dollars using the exchange rates at the balance sheet date.
 The related translation adjustments are recorded in a separate component of stockholders' equity in AOCI.
-Foreign currency transaction gains and losses are included in the statements of operations.
-For the years ended December 31, 2014 and 2013, the Company recorded net foreign currency transaction losses of \$28.9 million and \$2.8 million, respectively, and a foreign currency transaction gain of \$1.4 million for the year ended December 31, 2012.
+Foreign currency transaction gains and losses are included in the statements of operations and include the impact of revaluation of certain foreign currency denominated net assets or liabilities held internationally.
+For the years ended December 31, 2015, 2014 and 2013, the Company recorded net foreign currency transaction losses of \$35.3 million, \$28.9 million and \$2.8 million, respectively.
 The Company does not currently have operations in highly inflationary countries.